 Take my car for example – a generally reliable four-door that is approaching an age where it should probably be stripped for parts.
 It doesn’t receive the love it deserves, but that’s because I’m too busy devoting time and energy to items such as my Prada top handle, with its sleek, curved edges, saffiano black leather and gold detailing.

-This is also relevant to other aspects of life – like buying toilet paper at the supermarket.
-That requires a solid five minutes reading the wee price tickets comparing which brand I can save 2 cents per 100 sheets on.
-But when buying a basic white T-shirt, I’ll opt for the $250 Isabel Marant one “because it feels better on my skin”.
+The same can be said for buying toilet paper at the supermarket – that requires a solid five minutes reading the wee price tickets comparing which brand I can save 2 cents per 100 sheets on.
+But when buying a basic white T-shirt, I’ll opt for the $250 Isabel Marant one because it feels better on my skin.

 My wardrobe screams yes, my bank balance almost certainly mumbles no (it’s not nourished enough to muster the strength to scream).